arthijayaraman-lab/crease_ga/README.md

 Follow the jupyter notebook tutorials (CREASE_vesicles_tutorial-NEW.ipynb) in the `Tutorials` folder, or refer to our documentations at readthedocs.io (currently under construction).

 # Contact us
-If you have any questions or feedback, please let us know by emailing arthij@udel.edu and zijiewu@udel.edu
+If you have any questions or feedback, please let us know by emailing creasejayaramanlab AT gmail.com.